 Infertility affects a huge number of couples today but, in spite of its prevalence, it’s a diagnosis that often feels impossible to share.
 Understandably, this can leave infertility sufferers in a pretty isolated place – which is how my first book, 336 Hours, came about.
 I wanted to open up about the reality of being amongst the ‘one in six’ couples we so often hear about, and about the impact that infertility has on every part of life.

-Written for everyone who wants to understand this strange and difficult world, and especially for all those who are trapped inside their own pressure cooker right now, and trying to navigate a nail-biting 336 hour countdown in their own journeys towards parenthood.
+This book was written for everyone who wants to understand this private and difficult world, and especially for all those who are trapped inside their own pressure cooker right now, and trying to navigate a nail-biting 336 hour countdown in their own journeys towards parenthood.